qualityshepherd/brine/assets/posts/vonneguts_8_basics_of_ttrpg_writing.md

 **3. Every character should want something, even if it is only a glass of water.**

-This adventure writing 101 advice and rock solid.
+This is _adventure writing 101_ advice and rock solid.
 That being said, when I repurposed my old NPC generator into [Rando](https://rando.brine.dev), I ditched the `want` part.
 The main reason being: I found myself not using the `want`.
 I'm not totally sure why... :thinking: I suppose, given a random NPC generator, I'm not really looking for `want`?
 Or at least that's how it played out.
 In Rando, I went with three epithets ala [Named](https://wightbred.itch.io/named-toolkit) for NPCs; which I love (`@wightbred`, you ruined me for other ways... thus far).
 But I also use Rando while writing and just add `wants` that make sense with the other moving pieces.

 **4. Every sentence must do one of two things—reveal character or advance the action.**